ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

       33554432 :  171.2 ns          /   206.2 ns
       67108864 :  175.3 ns          /   209.3 ns

-BTW: All measurements above made with a [Netio PowerBOX 4K](https://www.netio-products.com/en/device/powerbox-4kx) which means 'wall wart included' and also all losses in the Micro USB cable.
+BTW: All power measurements above made with a [Netio PowerBOX 4K](https://www.netio-products.com/en/device/powerbox-4kx) which means 'wall wart included' and also all losses in the Micro USB cable.
 That's in contrast to most other consumption numbers on the net that are made with USB powermeters attached directly to the board.
 Jeff Geerling measured 620 mW idle consumption, my number is ~750 mW with active Wi-Fi connection but disabled HDMI (~770 mW with USB gadget mode and network on USB OTG port).
 In my numbers included are a 7 years old USB charger and an AWG20 rated 1.8m Micro USB cable.

 ## 32-bit or 64-bit?

 The ARM cores in the RP3A0-AU SoC are Cortex-A53 (64-bit capable ARMv8 designs) while 'Raspberry Pi OS' is still built for 1st Gen RPi models like the original Zero (ARM11/ARMv6).
-Usually it's a good idea to build software with CPU features enabled.
+Usually it's a good idea to build software with available CPU features enabled.

 As an example: when running a 64-bit/ARMv8 userland on any of the ARMv8 RPi (3B/3B+/4B/Zero2) then the infamous 'sysbench cpu' benchmark reports scores *at least 15 times* better.
 That's probably the main reason why RPi fanboys want 64-bit asides other 'benchmarking gone wrong' adventures like the Phoronix test suite.

 Another reason why running an `arm64` userland is desired is massively improved AES crypto performance since almost all ARMv8 SoCs licensed 'ARMv8 Crypto Extensions'.
 Only known exceptions: Amlogic S905 as used on ODROID C2 and every SoC RPi Trading Ltd. ever used.
 AES performance of any RPi simply sucks compared to almost every other modern ARM SoC out there (check column 7 in [sbc-bench results list](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md)).

 That's an el cheapo RPi Zero 2 competitor called [Radxa Zero](https://www.cnx-software.com/2021/11/01/raspberry-pi-zero-2-w-vs-radxa-zero-features-and-benchmarks-comparison/) with a quad core Cortex-A53 and ARMv8 Crypto Extensions:

+    type              16 bytes     64 bytes    256 bytes   1024 bytes   8192 bytes  16384 bytes
     aes-256-cbc     140278.26k   374453.87k   634580.22k   780679.17k   836960.26k   840592.04k

-That's a RPi 4 (lacking ARMv8 Crypto Extensions) at 1.8GHz achieving not even 10% of the above performance:
+That's a RPi 4 (lacking ARMv8 Crypto Extensions) at 1.8GHz achieving not even 10% of the above performance when looking at relevant chunk sizes:

     aes-256-cbc      60956.92k    72050.71k    76405.85k    77508.95k    77957.80k    77824.00k

-But when switching to a 64-bit userland on RPi 4 it gets even worse:
+And when switching to a 64-bit userland on RPi 4 it gets even worse:

     aes-256-cbc      33526.93k    35271.89k    36004.01k    36201.13k    36263.25k    36257.79k

 Now we're at less than 5% of the performance of another ARM SoC where the manufacturer spent the few cents (per SoC) to license ARMv8 Crypto Extensions.

 But ruined AES crypto performance is not the only reason why a 64-bit userland sucks on RPi Zero 2.
 The device has only 512 MB RAM that is shared between the primary OS (ThreadX) and any secondary OS like Linux.
-Processes/services built for 64-bit have a *much much larger* memory footprint compared to the standard Raspberry Pi OS (which is not just 32-bit but specifically built for ARMv6!
+Processes/services built for 64-bit have a *much much larger* memory footprint compared to the standard Raspberry Pi OS (which is _not_ just 32-bit but specifically built for ARMv6!
 Please keep this in mind when you read somewhere on the Internet about '32-bit vs. 64-bit' and folks run their comparisons on an RPi).

 As a rule of thumb any process needs almost twice as much memory in 64-bit mode compared to 32-bit.
 You can see your Zero 2 swapping all day long running a 64-bit userland while everything runs off RAM smoothly with 32-bit.
 Your 64-bit apps are handled by the `oom-killer` (a daemon killing processes that need 'too much RAM') while they will happily do what they should when running a 32-bit OS.
-If you build a cluster out of Raspberries and your processes are memory constrained, then you'll need almost twice as much cluster nodes (Raspberries) when running 64-bit compared to standard userland.
+If you build a cluster out of Raspberries and your processes are memory constrained, then you'll need almost twice as much cluster nodes (RPi thingies to be bought) when running 64-bit compared to standard userland.

 And no, 64-bit is not faster.
 Only some weird benchmarks show higher scores (sysbench or Phoronix stuff that benefits from totally different `CFLAGS` here or there).

-Why no 64-bit numbers to proof the concerns?
-Since numbers already exist (see RPi 4 scores above from sbc-bench results list or this [Github issue](https://github.com/armbian/build/issues/645) showing the horrible memory requirements when running 64-bit userland).
+Why no 64-bit numbers from Zero 2?
+Since a waste of time and numbers already exist (see RPi 4 scores above from sbc-bench results list or this [Github issue](https://github.com/armbian/build/issues/645) showing the horrible memory requirements when running 64-bit userland).

 Ok, no 64-bit userland.
 What about using a 64-bit kernel?
 Sure, why not.
 Adding `arm_64bit=1` to `config.txt` will do the job and after a reboot 50MB RAM are missing (in other words: 10% of available RAM on RPi Zero 2).
 Performance will remain the same though.

 ## Storage

-The SD card interface is SDXC compliant and can as such cope with up to 2TB cards once available.
+The SD card interface is SDXC compliant and can as such cope with SD cards up to 2TB once available.
 Unfortunately a voltage switch from 3.3V to 1.8V has not been implemented and as such SD card access is limited to [High Speed (HS) mode](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md#benchmarking-the-cards).
 Quick test via `iozone -e -I -a -s 100M -r 4k -r 16k -r 512k -r 1024k -r 16384k -i 0 -i 1 -i 2` on a 64GB SanDisk Extreme Pro A2:

                                                            random    random
            kB  reclen    write  rewrite    read    reread    read     write